Photo by AJ_Watt from Getting Images Signature via Canva.com

 The wind, pets, kids, and accidents happen, but potential buyers don’t need to know that.
 Take a walk around the house and fix any torn or unsightly screens.

-It should go without saying that before listing your home for sale, you’ll need to attend to any leaks, cracks, and water damage around the property.
+It should go without saying that before listing your home for sale, you’ll need to address any leaks, cracks, or water damage around the property.

 “Another priority is making sure your home is ready for inspection.
 Once you have an accepted a contract, the buyers will likely have it checked out from top to bottom.
 Electrical, plumbing, or roofing issues can sometimes be a deal-breaker, or at the very least, leverage for negotiations that are often in the buyers' favor.
 Remedy any known problems in advance, or have multiple quotes in hand and be prepared to disclose them upfront and offer a credit.”